egesualp/lmu-mlops-ss25/reports/README.md

 >
 > Answer:

-Yes, we performed both unit testing and load testing of our API. <br> <br>
+We performed both unit testing and load testing of our API. <br> <br>
 For unit testing, we used FastAPI's TestClient in `tests/test_api.py`.
 Our tests verify the root endpoint returns the correct welcome message and the /predict endpoint properly accepts financial text input and returns valid sentiment predictions with labels and confidence scores.
 We integrated these tests into our GitHub Actions CI/CD pipeline through tests.yaml to ensure code quality on every commit. <br> <br>
 For load testing, we used Locust with a custom test file `tests/locustfile.py` that simulates realistic user behavior.
 The load test randomly selects from financial text samples like "The company's profits increased this quarter" and "Stock prices fell sharply after the announcement" to test prediction performance under load. <br> <br>
 Our automated load testing runs through GitHub Actions `load_api_test.yaml` with the following configuration: